Friz Freleng: Early Schlesinger cartoons

-Harman and Ising left Schlesinger's studio over disputes about budgets in 1933.
-Schlesinger was left with no experienced directors and therefore lured Freleng away from Harman-Ising to successfully fix cartoons directed by Tom Palmer which Warner rejected.
-The young animator became Schlesinger's top director, and he introduced the studio's first true post-Bosko star, Porky Pig, in the film, I Haven't Got a Hat (1935).
+Harman and Ising (alongside their crew of animators) left Schlesinger's employ over disputes about budgets in 1933.
+Schlesinger was left with no experienced directors and therefore lured Freleng away from Harman-Ising to successfully fix cartoons directed by Tom Palmer which Warner had rejected.
+The young animator rapidly became Schlesinger's top director, helming the majority of the higher-budgeted Merrie Melodies shorts during the mid-1930s, and he introduced the studio's first true post-Bosko star, Porky Pig, in the film, I Haven't Got a Hat (1935).
 Porky was a distinctive character, unlike Bosko or his replacement, Buddy.

 As a director, Freleng gained the reputation of a tough taskmaster.
 His unit, however, consistently produced high-quality animated shorts under his direction.

 Friz Freleng directed the largest number of cartoons on the Censored Eleven, a group of Looney Tunes and Merrie Melodies cartoons originally produced and released by Warner Bros. that were withheld from syndication in the United States by United Artists (UA) in 1968 because the use of ethnic stereotypes in the cartoons, specifically African stereotypes, was deemed too offensive for contemporary audiences.

 David DePatie, when asked about the Japanese beetle in Blue Racer in 1996, said this about Friz's view on race, "It seems like poking fun at certain ethnic groups had always spelled success.
 Friz had always felt that way in his cartoons, especially with Speedy."

 Metro-Goldwyn-Mayer

 In September 1937, Freleng left Schlesinger after accepting an increase in salary to direct for the new Metro-Goldwyn-Mayer cartoon studio headed by Fred Quimby.
-Freleng served as a director on The Captain and the Kids, an animated series adapted from the comic strip, The Katzenjammer Kids.
+Freleng served as a director on The Captain and the Kids, an animated series adapted from the comic strip of the same name (an alternate version of The Katzenjammer Kids).
 In November 1938, Freleng became a "junior director" under Hugh Harman but quit after 6 months in April 1939.